4 Things You Need to Know Before Buying a Florida Condo

-When they overspend, they levy assessments and raise maintenance fees to make up for the shortfall.
+When boards and management companies overspend, they levy assessments and raise maintenance fees to make up for the shortfall.
 They then place liens on the properties of residents who refuse to pay.

-The only recourse for owners is to take them to court, but this is extremely expensive to do, so most people simply tolerate the problems or move out of the community.
+The only recourse for owners is to take them to court, but this is extremely difficult and expensive to do, so most people simply tolerate the problems or move out of the community.

 The problems with this is that